Gudgeonville Covered Bridge: Construction

 The Gudgeonville Bridge was constructed around 1868 and was rebuilt in the early 1870s after a fire.
-The bridge is located in Girard Township and crosses Elk Creek.
+The bridge was located in Girard Township and crossed Elk Creek.
 The bridge was built and designed by William Sherman.
 The foundation of the bridge is believed to be remnants of the Erie Extension Canal.
 The name of the bridge has been a mystery with some sources indicating that the bridge was constructed to provide access to a gudgeon factory.

 Modern use and status

-The bridge has been damaged from numerous small fires and has been the site of constant vandalism over the years.
+The bridge had been damaged from numerous small fires and has been the site of constant vandalism over the years.
 There were several proposals to dismantle the bridge and move it to a more secure location where it would not be vandalized.
 Another proposal was to build another bridge to bypass the original bridge, as it is too narrow to allow a variety of vehicles to cross it, including snowplows, fire trucks, and ambulances.